Cost of Re-mortgaging

 • Deal with application to remove your old mortgage (if applicable) and register your new mortgage at Land Registry

-* Our fee assumes that:-
+* Our fee assumes that:

-• this is a standard transaction and that no unforeseen matters arise including for example (but not limited to) a defect in title which requires remedying prior to completion or the preparation of additional documents ancillary to the main transaction;
+• This is a standard transaction and that no unforeseen matters arise including for example (but not limited to) a defect in title which requires remedying prior to completion or the preparation of additional documents ancillary to the main transaction;

-• all parties to the transaction are co-operative and there is no unreasonable delay from third parties providing documentation;
+• All parties to the transaction are co-operative and there is no unreasonable delay from third parties providing documentation;

-• no indemnity policies are required.
+• No indemnity policies are required.
 Additional disbursements may apply if indemnity policies are required.